Tag Archives: Geoff Campion

 Scott Goodall‘s complete tale this issue focusses on the Skull star of the Bomber Blues serial, Hubbub the Skull Leader of Rebel Wing.
 We’ve seen him use his electronic weaponry in that story and here we learn of where his fascination with electricity’s power began.
 It all kicks off with this glorious splash page by Geoff Campion showing the kind of air battles only this comic could be capable of.
 The lightning, Vector’s stealth fighter powering into the scene, even another Harrier doing a daring manoeuvre with those vertical jets, it’s all there in one panel.
 Exciting stuff!

-With all of these little details building up issue-by-issue, character-by-character it’s all the more heartbreaking to know they didn’t get to flourish in a long-running comic where these various aspects of their personalities could have been revisited in future serials.
-However, it wouldn’t be the last time the ghosts of Vietnam would be felt in Ring Raiders, although you’ll have to wait for the special in the early months of next year for that particular story.
+With all of these little details building up issue-by-issue, character-by-character, it’s all the more heartbreaking to know they didn’t get to flourish in a long-running comic where these aspects of their personalities could have been revisited in future serials.
+However, it wouldn’t be the last time the ghosts of Vietnam would be felt in Ring Raiders, although you’ll have to wait for the Ring Raiders Special in the early months of next year for that particular story.

 Surprisingly, when he’s robbed at gunpoint in his office we see how much of a coward Hubbub actually was in the days before Skull Squadron, cowering while the thieves use harmless pop guns to escape.
 The police don’t care either because they know he’s a crook himself (and actually in the end this cop is the ringleader of the thieves).
 Through contacts in Chicago’s rough South Side he’s able to stake out the next target and hide on the roof of their van while they make their escape.

 After Ring Raiders was cancelled the new year brought a new partwork to my newsagents called simply Airplane and I collected the first handful of issues.
-My interest was in no small part thanks to how the comic would treat these fantastical airplanes in as real a way as possible, always referencing them by their proper codes and names, and then there were historical scenes like above featuring Vietnam and other real world conflicts.
+My interest was in no small part thanks to how the comic would treat these fantastical airplanes in as real a way as possible, always referencing them by their proper code numbers and names, and then there were historical scenes like these and other real world conflicts.
 A new series of pin-ups next issue heightened my enthusiasm too.
-I’ll talk more about that next time, but for now just look at those final few panels, making the transition from Vietnam to the world of the Skull Squadron via the aircraft Hubbub used.
+I’ll talk more about that next time, but for now just look at those final few panels, making the transition from Vietnam to the world of the Skull Squadron via the different aircraft Hubbub used.
 Beautiful imagery to end an engaging and fun little story with surprising depth.

 But then on the very next page he inadvertently places innocent lives in danger.
 One of Hubbub’s wingmen sees an opening but isn’t prepared for Cub dropping his flaps and undercarriage to drastically reduce his speed, letting the Skull pilot fly past before returning fire.
 It’s a neat move and the pilot ejects to safety but the plane crashes right into the airfield below, the very one Cub had been trying to protect this entire time.